hacknu2-0/nufeedback/README.md

 Create a new user `root` identified an empty password.

+Make sure the mysqli extension is enabled in your php configuration file(php.ini).

 Make sure port 25 is open for SMTP.

 Copy the files in NUForum/NUforum to your document root.